 Advances in molecular biology, genetics, and mechanistic aspects of pathogenesis of myeloid neoplasms have been notable, but progress has been slower in identifying etiologic factors, which limits opportunities for prevention.
 Nevertheless, efforts should be made to reduce medical, occupational, and environmental exposures to radiation, and balance risks versus benefits of cytotoxic and other medications and chemicals implicated in myeloid neoplasms.

 Radiologists, radiologic technologists, medical physicists, and manufacturers of x-ray equipment should continuously seek to optimize diagnostic radiologic procedures to provide clinically important information at the lowest possible doses achievable and to provide estimates of radiation exposure from such procedures to physicians and patients.
-Reducing radiation exposure from diagnostic procedures is a shared responsibility of the referring medical practitioner and the radiologist, with increasing input from professional societies (e.g., the American College of Radiology) in the form of evidence- and/or consensus-based guidelines produced by panels of experts with respect to the most appropriate examinations or modalities and frequency of examinations recommended for clinical evaluations (American College of Radiology, 2015; Einstein et al, 2014).
+Reducing radiation exposure from diagnostic procedures is a shared responsibility of the referring medical practitioner and the radiologist, with increasing input from professional societies (e.g., the American College of Radiology) in the form of evidence- and/or consensus-based guidelines produced by panels of experts with respect to the most appropriate examinations or modalities and frequency of examinations recommended for clinical evaluations (American College of Radiology, 2015; Einstein et al., 2014).
 Unnecessary medical diagnostic radiologic procedures should be avoided.
 Radiation and medical oncologists should continue to weigh risks of leukemia, second cancers, and other serious adverse sequelae from therapeutic radiation and cytotoxic therapy against the clinical benefits.
 Newer radiation therapy techniques and modalities have been designed to limit radiation scatter to normal tissue from therapeutic radiation.
 Research is needed to ascertain whether t-MDS/AML and other second cancer risks are lower with newer radiotherapy techniques or modalities than with conventional radiotherapy.
 Similarly, research is needed to better understand the risks associated with newer cytotoxic agents and other systemic therapies (e.g., taxanes, immunotherapy).

 Radiation workers should utilize all radiation protective safety measures feasible.
 Medical radiation workers should actively seek maximal use of all personal protective measures (including full coverage lead aprons, thyroid shields, and lead goggles), other protective measures (room shields), maintenance of the longest distance feasible from radiation sources that is still consistent with good patient care, and use of all badge monitoring devices as recommended by radiation safety officers.
 Radiation safety officers, radiologists, and hospital administration should select x-ray equipment that provides the best visualization for the lowest possible exposures to patients and radiation workers, the greatest flexibility to incorporate adjustments for body size, and meaningful estimates of radiation exposure associated with radiological examinations.
 Nuclear workers should similarly use all recommended badge monitoring devices, and radiation safety officers should seek to reduce all unnecessary exposures.